Katie Piper

 Kate Elizabeth Sutton (née Piper; born 12 October 1983) is an English writer, activist, television presenter and model from Andover, Hampshire.

-In March 2008, she was attacked with acid by her ex-boyfriend and an accomplice, causing major damage to her face and blindness in one eye.
+In March 2008, her ex-boyfriend raped her and stabbed her several times in the arms.
+Two days later she was attacked with acid by her ex-boyfriend and an accomplice, causing major damage to her face and blindness in one eye.
 Piper underwent pioneering surgery to restore her face and vision.
 Both attackers were convicted and given life sentences.
 In 2018, one of the attackers was released after serving nine years in prison.

 In 2009, Piper gave up her right to anonymity in order to increase awareness about burn victims.
 Her experience was documented in the 2009 Channel 4 documentary Katie: My Beautiful Face part of the Cutting Edge series.
 It has subsequently been sold internationally.

-More recently, Piper has appeared in follow-up series for Channel 4, released a best-selling autobiography, and had a regular column in weekly magazines.
+Piper later appeared in multiple follow-up series for Channel 4, released a best-selling autobiography, and had a regular column in weekly magazines.
 She also presents the Channel 4 television series Bodyshockers about members of the public about to undergo body-altering procedures and those who regret procedures they have had.
 Her main work has been for the Katie Piper Foundation, which she founded to help victims of burns and other disfigurement injuries.
 On 13 August 2018, she was announced as the first contestant for that year's Strictly Come Dancing.
-On 11 September 2020 BBC media announced that Katie Piper would be joining their BBC1 Songs of Praise team as a feature presenter, scheduling her debut broadcast on 20 September.
-Piper had previously appeared as a guest, with her mother on the 2020 Mothers Day edition, when she explained the moment she found her faith.
-In July 2021, Piper became a panellist on Loose Women.
+In September 2020, she joined the BBC One programme Songs of Praise as a presenter.
+In July 2021, she became a panellist on Loose Women.

 Early life and education

-Piper was born in Andover, Hampshire, to David and Diane Piper and attended Harrow Way School and Portway Junior School as a child.
-She has an elder brother, Paul and a younger sister, Suzy.
+Piper was born as Kate Elizabeth Piper on 12 October 1983 in Andover, Hampshire, to David and Diane Piper and attended Harrow Way School and Portway Junior School as a child.
+She has an elder brother, Paul, and a younger sister, Suzy.

-After leaving school, Piper trained as a beautician, aiming to build on her fondness for fashion and beauty, and to follow in the footsteps of her father, who worked as a barber.
+After leaving school, Piper trained as a beautician, aiming to build on her fondness for fashion and beauty.

-Career prior to attack
+Early career

 Piper subsequently began a career in modelling, taking part in various fashion, glamour and promotional photoshoots, including modelling for national newspapers.
 She also began work as a promotional model: appearing and carrying out publicity duties at live events, such as working as a ring-card girl at martial arts fixtures.

 Piper also conducted a career as a digital television presenter, working principally on web-TV shows and features, and on small digital television channels, primarily in the shopping and live-chat fields.
 As her career began to develop, Piper moved away from her family home in Hampshire, and began to live with friends in a flat in Golders Green, North London.